VoltagedDebunked/VoltagedDebunked/README.md

 - **Age:** 14
 - **Experience:** 2-3 years
-- **Favorite Language:** Go (aka Golang)
+- **Favorite Language:** Rust
-- **Languages:** Rust, Go, JavaScript, C, C++, Assembly, Elixir
+- **Languages:** Rust, JavaScript, C, C++, Assembly, Elixir
 - **Location:** Ukraine

 ## My Interests

-I have a keen interest in Go programming and enjoy working with its simplicity, concurrency features, and strong ecosystem.
-However, I also love diving into other languages like Rust for its safety guarantees, JavaScript for its versatility, and C/C++ for system-level programming.
+I have a keen interest in Rust programming and enjoy working with its simplicity, concurrency features, and strong ecosystem, JavaScript for its versatility, and C/C++ for system-level programming.
 Assembly language fascinates me for its low-level control, and Elixir provides a fresh perspective on functional programming.

 ## Projects